BBK Electronics

 BBK Electronics Corporation was a Chinese multinational electronics conglomerate, created by Duan Yongping.
-It was a leading consumer electronics brand specialized in audio and video equipment, home entertainment products and home appliances.
+It was a leading consumer electronics brand specialising in audio and video equipment, home entertainment products and home appliances.
 It also acted as an investor in leading companies in various sectors of consumer electronics.
 The company specialized in developing consumer electronics products such as smartphones, tablet computers, smartwatches, smart TVs, Hi-Fi equipment, Blu-ray players, and digital cameras.

-BBK Electronics Corp has restructured its major divisions — Oppo (including OnePlus and Realme) and Vivo (including iQOO) — into independent entities to safeguard against potential regulatory scrutiny on Chinese companies.
-This move aims to clarify revenue accountability and strengthen operational independence amidst rising geopolitical tensions.
-The company was deregistered on 7 April 2023.
+The company was deregistered on 7 April 2023 as it split its component brands off into separate companies or brands.
+The reported reasoning for this was to avoid regulatory scrutiny on Chinese companies.

+As of 2026 the companies include Oppo, OnePlus (which operates as a subsidiary of Oppo), Realme (which operates as a subsidiary of Oppo), Vivo and IQOO (which operates as a subsidiary of Vivo).